Subrahmanyajoshi/Distributed-Training-with-TensorFlow/README.md

-# Distributed Training with Tensorflow
+# Distributed Training with TensorFlow

 - This repository shows how to distribute training of large Tensorflow models to make it faster.
 - In tensorflow training can be distributed using strategies module.